aws/aws-sdk-go/README.md

 **Note**: Active development is currently happening in the [develop](https://github.com/awslabs/aws-sdk-go/tree/develop) branch.
-See this branch to follow along with API changes and interfaces.
+See this branch to follow along with API changes and ongoing refactors.
 The `master` branch will continue to maintain the current API of Stripe's aws-go library until the develop branch is more stable.